The following terms and conditions apply to all website hosting services provided by WiserWeb Ltd to the Client.

 Accounts unpaid thirty (30) days after the date of invoice will be considered in default.
 If the Client in default maintains any information or files on WiserWeb Limited’s Web Hosting, WiserWeb Ltd will, at its discretion, remove all such material from its web space.
 WiserWeb Ltd is not responsible for any loss of data incurred due to the removal of the service.
 Removal of such material does not relieve the Client of the obligation to pay any outstanding charges assessed to the Client’s account.
 Cheques returned for insufficient funds will be assessed a return charge of £25 and the Client’s account will immediately be considered to be in default until full payment is received.
 Clients with accounts in default agree to pay WiserWeb Ltd reasonable expenses, including legal fees and costs for collection by third-party agencies, incurred by WiserWeb Ltd in enforcing these Terms and Conditions.

 Termination of services by the Client must be requested by a written notice.
 E-mail or telephone requests for termination of services will not be honoured until and unless confirmed in writing.
 Cancellation of hosting may not be made within the first 12 months of commencement of service.
 In the absence of a cancellation request from you, your hosting service will be renewed for a successive term, at the regular renewal rate, upon expiry.
 After the expiry of the initial 12-month period you may cancel your hosting service by giving us 90 days notice prior to the next renewal date.
+Hosting services are paid in advance and in the even of a cancellation, for whatever reason, no refunds are due.
 Should you wish to transfer a site built by us, you may do so.
 A transfer fee will be payable depending upon the site’s size and complexity.
 We are happy to provide a quotation upon request.

 All WiserWeb Ltd services may be used for lawful purposes only.
 You agree to indemnify and hold WiserWeb Ltd harmless from any claims resulting from your use of our service that damages you or any other party.